Cost Basis Approval

 To become prequalified with the Department of Transportation, your

-firm must receive Cost Basis Contracting approval after completing
+firm must receive Cost Basis Contracting Approval by completing

 Cost basis approval is part of the prequalification process and is required for both prime and sub-consultants.

-who, for a negotiated fee, render "professional services"
+who, for a negotiated fee, renders "professional services"

 needed to develop or maintain the multi-modal transportation network